E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Experimental Results

+To get an intuitive understanding of the promising and robust performance of the E-GraphSAGE classifier, we investigated and visualised the edge embeddings generated by the algorithm, based on the BoT-IoT dataset.
+For this, we generate two visualisations.
+First, we take the sample `raw' BoT-IoT dataset and the edge embedding then applied the \textit{Uniform Manifold Approximation and Projection (UMAP)} \cite{umap} dimensionality reduction algorithm to map the high-dimensional data down to two dimensions, for the purpose of visualisation.
+The result is shown in Figure~\ref{fig: visualisation-multi}.
+We now see a clear separation of attack flows and normal/benign flows.
+This illustrates the ability of the edge embedding mechanism of the E-GraphSAGE algorithm to leverage the inherent graph structure of the flow-based NIDS data, and to be able to separate attack traffic from normal traffic in the embedding space, which in turn results in a high classification performance.

-As in the binary classification case, we provide a comparison of our E-GraphSAGE-based NIDS with the state-of-the-art.
-Table \ref{table:multi_comp} shows the average multiclass Accuracy and weighted F1-Scores of E-GraphSAGE compared with the top one or two best reported results in the literature, depending on availability.
-We observe that E-GraphSAGE outperforms or equals the best related works for four out of six considered datasets in terms of Accuracy, and in the other two cases, the difference to the top performer is only minimal, i.e. 0.28\% in the case of UNSW-NB15 and 1.45\% for NF-UNSW-NB15.
-The comparison in regards to F1-Score is further summarised and visualised in Figure~\ref{fig:compare-state-of-art-multi}.
-We see that E-GraphSAGE outperforms or equals the top performing state-of-the-art classifiers for five out of the six NIDS datasets, and in the case of NF-UNSW-NB15, the difference to the top performing Extra Tree classifier is only 0.01, i.e. with 0.97 for E-GraphSAGE and 0.98 as reported in \cite{Sarhan}.
+As in the binary classification case, we have provided a comparison of our E-GraphSAGE-based NIDS with the state-of-the-art classifiers.
+Table~\ref{table:multi_comp} shows the average multiclass weighted F1-Scores of E-GraphSAGE compared with the top one or two best reported results in the literature, depending on availability.
+We observe that E-GraphSAGE outperforms all the state-of-the-art classifiers, with the only exception of the ToN-IoT dataset, where E-GraphSAGE matches the F1-Score as the best reported results.

-Overall, E-GraphSAGE performs consistently very well compared to the state-of-the-art, in particular if we consider our stringent comparison methodology, where we pick the best performing classifier for each of the six individual NIDS datasets, and perform a pairwise comparison with E-GraphSAGE.
-This is in contrast to the typical approach where a classifier is compared with related approaches on one, two or a maximum of three common datasets.
+Overall, we see that E-GraphSAGE at least matches, and in most cases significantly outperforms the state-of-the-art ML-based NIDS approaches, for both binary and multi-class classification.
+This is particularly significant, given our stringent comparison methodology, where we picked the best performing classifiers for each of the four individual NIDS datasets, and performed a pairwise comparison with E-GraphSAGE.
+This is in contrast to a more typical approach in which a classifier is compared with related approaches on one, two, or three common datasets.